 Scroll down to read and view more about this Season's Greetings card and download the Snowman Colouring Card in pdf.

-Here are two simple handmade Christmas cards I created for this holiday season.
+Here are three simple handmade Christmas cards I created for the holidays season.
 The first one is that of a hand drawn snowman with a rubber stamped snowflake frame.

 Snowmen are easy to draw.
 Draw a circle for the head then add a heavy bottom oblong or egg shape.
 Two dots for the eyes, a kind of triangle for the carrot nose and more dots for the snowman's mouth.
 Then two twigs for the arms.
 And there's your simple snowman.

 Here I added a hat and a scarf or muffler just to give it some characters.
 More tiny circles to represent carrot buttons.

 I used a light tint of grey watercolor to give the snowman a bit of dimension.
 And black for the hat.
 Just use black watercolor on the left of the hat, clean the brush and pull the black to fill the rest of the hat.
 When I feel the color is too intense, I just wash the brush and go over the place where I want it to be lighter.

 For the background of this watercolor Christmas card, I used the small light grey tint to five hill/slope shapes to the snow covered landscape.